Optimal Hardy weights on the Euclidean lattice: Introduction

-Our main focus lies on the treatment of the discrete case, since it is more interesting from a technical point of view.
-Analogous results in the continuum case do not seem to have appeared previously but can be derived in a parallel manner; see e.g.\ Section \ref{sect:continuum}.
+Our main focus lies on the treatment of the discrete setting since it is more interesting to us from a technical point of view.
+Nonetheless, we mention that analogous results in the continuum case do not seem to have appeared previously but can be derived in a parallel manner.
+We include an example in Section \ref{sect:continuum}.